LewisN3142/CellularAutomataEngine/README.md

  - Inside the ``SFML-2.6.1-windows-vc17-64-bit`` folder you will find a folder named ``SFML-2.6.1``.
 Move this ``SFML-2.6.1`` folder to the same directory as the ``CellularAutomataEngine`` folder you obtained earlier, but NOT inside the ``CellularAutomataEngine`` folder itself.
  - Rename ``SFML-2.6.1`` to ``SFML_x64.``

-Your final file hierarchy should look like
+Your final folder hierarchy should look like

  - CHOSEN_DIRECTORY
    - ``CellularAutomataEngine``